Natural Sciences and Engineering Research Council of Canada (NSERC)

 Undergraduate Student Research Awards (USRA) are meant to nurture your interest and fully develop your potential for a research career in the natural sciences and engineering.
 They are also meant to encourage you to undertake graduate studies in these fields.
 If you would like to gain research work experience that complements your studies in an academic setting, these awards can provide you with financial support through your host university.
 NSERC encourages qualified Aboriginal students to apply for this award.

-NEW: USRA applicants are required to submit a copy of their Official Transcript with their application.
+USRA applicants are required to submit a scanned copy of their Official Transcript with their application.
 More detailed information on eligibility, how to apply and operational principles for researchers and department administrator can be found on the University of Guelph Student Financial Services - USRA Eligibility website.

 - be a Canadian citizen or permanent resident of Canada as of the deadline date for applications at the university;